StephanoValdivia/IT359_GroupProject_Fall2025/README.md

 OVERVIEW

 The Keylogger Project is a small attack simulation tool that shows how an attacker can capture and steal user input from a compromised machine.
-It uses a Python script that records keystrokes on a Kali Linux virtual machine and then sends the log file to an Ubuntu server over FTP.
+It uses a Python script that records system-wide keystrokes, writes them into a readable text file, and exfiltrates that file to an Ubuntu VM over FTP.
 This tool was created for our final project, where the goal was to build a working penetration testing tool and walk through the entire process from setup to demonstration.

 PURPOSE

 The purpose of this tool is to help explain how attackers collect sensitive information without a user noticing anything.
 We wanted to keep the design simple so the behavior of the keylogger is easy to understand.
-The script records system-wide keystrokes, writes them into a readable text file, and exfiltrates that file to an attacker-controlled server.
 By building each part ourselves, we gained hands-on experience with how basic keyloggers work and insight into how a small script like this can cause great damage.

 REQUIRED DEPENDENCIES AND LIBRARIES